-Emotional Crisis (including substance abuse): Obtain a Medical Professional's Recommendation for Home & Hospital Teaching (Emotional Only) form.
+Emotional Condition: Obtain a Medical Professional's Recommendation for Home & Hospital Teaching (Emotional Only) form.
 The recommendation for home/hospital teaching must be made by a licensed psychiatrist, licensed psychologist, or certified school psychologist.
 A treatment plan must also be submitted.
 The recommendation will be reviewed by the school psychologist assigned to the student's school, as well as other school staff.
 A transition plan must be developed by the licensed psychiatrist/psychologist to return the student to school.
 Failure to develop a transition plan may result in denial of services.

 Maryland State Dept. of Education regulations require a review and re-verification of home/hospital teaching services after 60 calendar days of service to determine if home/hospital teaching services will continue.

 If you have any questions, please feel free to contact Mrs. Laura Thompson, Pupil Personnel Worker of Home & Hospital Teaching, at 410-386-4447 or LETHOM2@carrollk12.org.

 Note: Students may be assigned one or more home/hospital teachers at the school system's discretion.
 Services may be provided in person or via the internet.
 Please be aware that home/hospital teaching does not replicate the classroom experience and is not intended to help students make up past work prior to the home teaching approval period.